 - For diarrhea that sometimes accompanies the use of a medicine called misoprostol: 3.4 grams of blond psyllium twice daily.

-- For irritable bowel syndrome (IBS): 6.4 grams to 30 grams of blond psyllium seed husk in two to three divided doses daily.
+- For a long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS): 6.4 grams to 30 grams of blond psyllium seed husk in two to three divided doses daily.
 10 grams of blond psyllium seed husk twice daily with 15 mg of propantheline three times daily has also been used.

 - For reducing the gastrointestinal (GI) side effects of a medicine called orlistat: 6 grams of blond psyllium three times daily with each orlistat dose.

-- For keeping symptoms of ulcerative colitis under control: 3.5-10 grams of blond psyllium, taken twice daily.
+- For a type of inflammatory bowel disease (ulcerative colitis): 3.5-10 grams of blond psyllium, taken twice daily.

 - For relieving bleeding from hemorrhoids: 10.5 grams to 20 grams seed husk daily in divided doses.

-- For high cholesterol: 3.4 grams of blond psyllium seed husk three times daily or 5.1 grams twice daily are the most commonly used doses.
+- For high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia): 3.4 grams of blond psyllium seed husk three times daily or 5.1 grams twice daily are the most commonly used doses.
 However, doses up to 20.4 grams per day have been tried.
 Cereal with added psyllium that provides up to 15 grams of soluble fiber per day has also been used.
 A mixture of 2.1 grams of psyllium, 1.3 grams of pectin, 1.1 grams of guar gum and 0.5 grams of locust bean gum has been used three times daily.
 A combination of 2.5 grams of blond psyllium powder (Metamucil) with 2.5 grams of colestipol, taken three times daily has also been used.
 A combination of simvastatin (Zocor) 10 mg and blond psyllium (Metamucil) 15 grams daily has also been used.

 - For diabetes: 10.2 grams to 22 grams of blond psyllium in divided doses.